martinov/martinov/README.md

 ## Hello there!

-I'm a software engineer with focus on SaaS solutions.
+I'm a software engineer with focus on SaaS.
 Currently I live in Bulgaria 🇧🇬 and work remotely 👨‍💻

 I coded my first program in 1996 on an 8-bit computer 👾.
 Today I have 20+ years of commercial software development experience and hundreds of successfully completed projects in various sectors including business process automation, finance, insurance, healthcare and NGOs.